 The European Synchrotron Radiation Facility (ESRF), located in Grenoble - France, is a joint facility supported and shared by 22 countries.
 The ESRF operates the most powerful synchrotron radiation source in Europe.
 Each year several thousand researchers travel to Grenoble where they work in a first-class scientific environment to conduct exciting experiments at the cutting edge of modern science.

-The MAX IV Laboratory, through its MAX-lab facility, has been offering synchrotron light to a broad international research community for more than 30 years.
-In December 2015 the MAX-lab facility was closed and the laboratory has moved to a new site where the MAX IV project is under completion.
-The MAX IV facility comprises two low emittance storage rings (1.5 GeV and 3 GeV) and a 3 GeV linac injector which will also serve as a source for femto-second X-ray pulses.
-The novel multi-bend achromat design of the 3 GeV storage ring leads to an emittance below 0.3 nm rad which means that it will become the world's brightest storage ring-based light source.
-The construction and commissioning of these new experimental facilities are well under way.
+The MAX IV facility comprises two low emittance storage rings (1.5 GeV and 3 GeV) and a 3 GeV linac injector which also serves as a source for femto-second X-ray pulses.
+The novel multi-bend achromat design of the 3 GeV storage ring leads to an emittance below 0.3 nm rad which reveals the hight brightness of this storage ring-based light source.
 At present, 14 beamlines are funded for the MAX IV facility: Eight at the 3 GeV ring, five at the 1.5 GeV ring and one at the short pulse facility (SPF) at the MAX IV linac.
-Different calls to use the MAX IV facility will be open as the beamlines start becoming operational.
-The first call for external proposals, which was open in December 2016, allowed external users to start using the first MAX IV beamlines in spring 2017.
+Two more beamlines are on the construction phase.
+Different calls to use the MAX IV facility are being open, since December 2016, as new beamlines are becoming operational.

 PETRA III, which took up operation in 2009, is the most brilliant storage-ring-based X-radiation source in the world for high energy photons.
 It offers outstanding experimental opportunities for scientists who want to investigate very small samples or require tightly collimated and very short-wavelength X-rays for their experiments.